AdrianStrugala/SolTechnology.Core/README.md

 ## Core Libraries

 The SolTechnology.Core repository contains a set of shared libraries.
 This is a foundation for CQRS driven applications using basic Azure technologies.
-The libraries support a modern coding approach presented in the example application called "Tale Code".
+The libraries support a modern coding approach presented in the example applications.

 | Documentation  | Nuget  |   |
 |---|---|---|